DavitBoo/inventory-application/README.md

 # My Stock Controll App for my Luthier material

 Using Node, Express, ejs, MongoDB.
-I could track all these thing just with a nice sheet, but the aim of this project was to practice Express.
+I could track all these thing just with a nice sheet, but the aim of this project is to practice Express.